Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/user_config/src/user_config.rst

 --------
 This section introduces the boot-related configurations including SoC clock switch and boot log.

 The KM4 in |CHIP_NAME| device boots at 150MHz at the BootROM Stage, and switches to a higher frequency during the Bootloader Stage.
 There are some limitations when changing the SoC clock.

 .. table::
    :width: 100%
    :widths: auto
-   :name: table_user_config_0

    +---------+-------+-----------------+--------------+---------------------------------------------------+
    | Clock   | Cut   | Frequency       | Core voltage | Note                                              |